bernardlau171/COMP3335-project/SoftwareDevTeam security training/step2.md

 Lets go back to the example of John, we should assign the role 't3' to him, use the statement:`grant 't3' to 'John';`{{execute}}

 Now if we show grants:`show grants for 'John';`{{execute}}, you should see that he only has the privilege of t3.
 Success!
+Then, if you grant the appropriate role to different employees, the privilege in this database will be much more clear and secure.